PeterDrake/drakepedia/algorithms/algorithmic_strategies.md

 # Algorithmic Strategies
 ## Algorithmic Problems
 An *algorithmic problem* asks you to either devise a *function* or implement an *abstract data type* (using a data structure and one or more methods).
-Methods, like functions, have input and output; they may also depend on or mutate the associated data structure.
+Functions have input and output.
+Methods often have input and/or output; they may also depend on or mutate the associated data structure.
 You may run into such problems in a class, while solving a specific real-world problem, or while building code libraries for solving real-world problems.

 A solution to an algorithmic problem should be:
 - *Correct*.
 An incorrect solution is almost always useless, although there are some domains where approximate algorithms are acceptable.